dilrubashowkat/dilrubashowkat.github.io/README.md

 --------------------------------------------------------------------------------

 ## BIO
 Dilruba Showkat earned her Ph.D. in Computer Science from Northeastern University’s Khoury College of Computer Sciences, where she was advised by Dr. Alexandra To.
-Her research spans human–computer interaction (HCI), value-sensitive design, human-centered artificial intelligence (HCAI), and AI ethics.
+Her research spans human-centered artificial intelligence (HCAI), AI ethics, and Inclusive AI Literacy.
 She holds both Bachelor’s and Master’s degrees in Computer Science from the University of Dhaka, Bangladesh, as well as an M.S. in Computer Science from Oregon State University, USA.
 Before pursuing her Ph.D., she served as a lecturer in the Department of Computer Science and Engineering at BRAC University in Dhaka, Bangladesh.

 ## NEWS
 * Congratulations, my advisor Prof. Alexandra To, on receiving the NSF CAREER Award!!